Superdry plc: DSH-Director/PDMR Shareholding

 DJ Superdry plc: DSH-Director/PDMR Shareholding*

-Superdry plc (SDRY) Superdry plc: DSH-Director/PDMR Shareholding* 14-Oct-2022 / 10:50 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Superdry plc (SDRY) Superdry plc: DSH-Director/PDMR Shareholding* 17-Oct-2022 / 10:30 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------